Also by Pauline Connolly:

 he is, or when he denies his true/real self, the more he stays the same.

-Organismic self-regulation, thus requires an
+Organismic self-regulation, thus requires an integration - knowledge and

-integration - knowledge and acceptance - of the polarities within oneself.
-Lack
+acceptance - of the polarities within oneself.
+Lack of integration

-of integration (incongruence), creates ‘splits’ or ‘defensive
+(incongruence), creates ‘splits’ or ‘defensive contact-interrupting processes’

-presence’ (ibid), internal interruptions to contact can be
+interruptions to contact can be dissolved/diminished; “dichotomies such as

-requirements and personal needs can be healed by integrating into a whole
+self-ideal and needy self, social requirements and personal needs can be healed

-differentiated into natural polarities” (Perls, 1947, cited in Yontef and
+1947, cited in Yontef and Simkin, 1989p.14).

 Gestalt therapy encourages clients to break through the self-protective phony